-As we approach Valentine’s Day and Singles Awareness Day, we should discuss the question of whether having a spouse is really as beneficial as it is considered to be.
 Marriage and family are still sanctified in our society, and only recently a discussion has started about whether we should use the "F" (family) word more cautiously.
-In March 2017, Google experienced a backlash from its own employees after an internal presentation misused the word family, leaving out various groups, including single parents, childless singles, and non-traditional families.
+In March 2017, Google experienced a backlash from its own employees after an internal presentation misused the word family , leaving out various groups, including single parents, childless singles, and non-traditional families.

-Indeed, following a major review of studies related to marital status and physical and mental health, some researchers concluded that married life is correlated with many economic, physical, and social benefits.
+Indeed, following a major review of studies related to marital status and physical and mental health, some researchers concluded that married life is correlated with many economic, physical, and social benefits and that there is a "marriage gap."
 They argue that the question is not whether marriage can be associated with improved quality of life, but how it does so and at what stage.

 Another study addressing the selection-causation question is a 17-year longitudinal study conducted in Germany.
 Using data from the German Socio-Economic Panel, the researchers investigated the marriage patterns of individuals in relation to their levels of happiness.
 The results suggest that happier singles are indeed more likely to get married, and that the benefits of marriage are more pronounced among happier individuals.
 Moreover, other psychological and medical studies suggest genetic selection into divorce and marriage.

 This means that we should be very careful in buying into the argument that marriage makes people happier.
 Even if there is such a causation effect, and even if selection mechanisms are only part of the factors affecting the positive outcomes observed among married couples, we still need to suspect other hidden variables.
-Such variables relate to the social exclusion and stigma experienced by singles, divorced, and widowed people that probably associate with numerous negative outcomes.
+Such variables relate to the social exclusion and stigma experienced by singles, as well as divorced and widowed people that probably associate with numerous negative outcomes.

 The problem is that we do not have enough data on these discriminatory practices.
 Moreover, we still do not have enough data on the effect of these practices on positive mediators and outcomes such as hiring singles to work, promoting them, and inviting unmarried people to certain social networking events.
 While these factors are thoroughly investigated in many other contexts (racism, chauvinism, homophobia) and proved to be detrimental to the success of these populations, they are still mostly unexplored when we discuss the social standing of the single population, a population that is growing every day and deserves our immediate attention.